hamed-yazdi/Linux-CPU-Benchmarking/README.md

 It's important to note that we need to have root privileges to set the scheduling policy for a thread.
 We can use the <b>seteuid</b> function to temporarily drop privileges, set the scheduling policy, and then restore privileges after the policy has been set.

-This program creates 5 threads, each with a different scheduling policy.
-The "thread_func" function will be executed by each thread and sets the scheduling policy for the thread using the "pthread_setschedparam" function.
-The main function creates the threads and measures the time taken for each thread to complete its work using the "clock_gettime" function.
-The program will be completed to calculate the throughput and latency for each policy and prints the results to the console.
+This program creates 10 threads, each with a same scheduling policy.
+The "thread_func" function will be executed by each thread and measures the time taken for each thread to complete its work using the "clock_t and tms" function.
+The main function creates the threads and sets the scheduling policy for each the thread using the "pthread_attr_setschedpolicy" function.
+The program will be completed to calculate the elapsed time, real time, user time and system time for each thread and prints the results to the console. we are using them in order to measure such metrics like throughput, latency, turnaround time and fairness of each scheduling policy.

 # How to run the program
-To run this program on different Linux kernels, we need to compile and run the program on a system with each kernel that we want to test.
-We can use the "uname" command to determine the version of the Linux kernel that we are running.
+It is possible determin available scheduling policy based on the hosted kernel we can use "chrt -m" linux command in terminal.
+To run this program on different Linux scheduling policy, we need to cahnge pthread_attr_setschedpolicy function to rbitrary scheduling policy and check enabled policy by "chrt -p PID" in terminal.

 To compile and run the program, we can use the following steps: